pianonerd7/LegalSearchEngine/README.txt

 the term positional index table and calculate the document length of the content.
 We also index info in court field and whether the document contains tags.

-In addition, considering the lagre number of documents in corpus, we will periodically write dictionaries and postings to disk, rather than keep them in memory throughout indexing.
+In addition, considering the large number of documents in corpus, we will periodically write dictionaries and postings to disk, rather than keep them in memory throughout indexing.
 After we index all files, we will merge dictionaries into one dictionary, postings into one posting and write them to the disk.